hmcts/azure-policy/README.md

 The policy definition and assignment will be appended with `- Sandbox` so you can easily identify it in the Azure Portal.

-At this point, you will have a defintion assigned to the DCD-CFTAPPS-SBOX subscription.
+At this point, you will have a definition assigned to the DCD-CFTAPPS-SBOX subscription.
 In order to test that your policy has the desired effect, a compliance scan must be ran.

 This should take place automatically when the assignment is created.
 You should be able to see what resources are non-compliant and confirm that the resources listed are expected.